Druva’s Guide to

 Automation can also greatly reduce the manual effort necessary to accomplish this.
 AI technology has made it possible to identify the most recent clean version of every file or data set across the entire time frame of an attack, then compile them into a single snapshot so you can recover clean and complete data immediately.
 Use analytics, built-in malware scans, and test restores to ensure that you are ready.

-Executing the Recovery
+Executing the Ransomware Recovery Plan

 The three key steps to recovery performance are: